Published 14 October 2018 ● Last Updated on 13 December 2020

 Also with Australian roots, The Source is a modern, well-stocked store that can keep the healthy-eaters and sweet-toothers alike!
 During my recce in its opening weeks, I discovered the aisles held a veritable who-s-who of produce!
 There kombucha on tap #madeinsingapore, wild honey from Australia, a distracting long aisle of sweet stuff (with many options for vegans), superfoods galore (from Phyllum husk to bone broth powder), and yes – even a nut butter machine gorging out fresh cashew, almond and ABC spreads!
 It’s amazing how much has been packed in the inaugaral store in Cluny Court, and (opened Dec 2019!) at Great World City outlet.

-With a successful opening that has surpassed expected interest and footfalls, The Source is looking forward to open another outlet in the CBD area – Change Alley, Raffles Place.
+With a successful opening that has surpassed expected interest and footfalls, The Source has opened another outlet in the CBD area – Change Alley, Raffles Place.
 For those who find the stores out of their way – do look up their their online order and delivery system!

 The Social Space